Today we tackle the nuances and what you need to know about getting your 2nd home insurance.

 Whether you bought a second home as a vacation house or as an investment, it is important that you keep it protected just like your primary residence.
 Second-home insurance will help you from financial losses in case of an accident or disaster.
 It will protect your property and your possessions.

-And if you are looking for a great agent to guide you in the process, contact Advantage Insurance Solutions (AIS).
+And if you are looking for a great agent to guide you in the process, contact Advantage Insurance Solutions (AIS) here in Denver, CO.
 They are a team of dedicated and knowledgeable service professionals who can find you the best coverage for all your insurance needs.
-Contact them at (720) 221-8168 or you can send your inquiries to firstname.lastname@example.org
+Contact us at our hotlines or you can send your inquiries to email@example.com